wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Searching.md

 How searching works
 =====================

-The query parameter will be applied across all searchable fields of objects that are searched on by default.
+By default, the query parameter is applied across all searchable fields of objects that are searched.

 For example, you can assume that a namespace contains the following streams: